digicatapult/dc-federated/docs/plantvillage.md

 Run `docker-compose -f docker_compose_plantvillage.yml up`

 This will build the relevant images and bring up the example.
 If you wish to modify the parameters of the test, please do so in the `PlantVillage_docker_cfg.yml` file.

+We use a `batch_size` of 1 as this means the docker containers consume the minimal amount of memory.
+On systems with a larger amount of memory you can adjust this figure to speed up training.